imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-someone-who-has-hurt-you.md

 ---

-**This article is merely informative; at Dream Insights we do not have the authority to make a diagnosis or recommend a treatment.
+**This article is merely informative; at AnalyzeMyDream we do not have the authority to make a diagnosis or recommend a treatment.
 We invite you to go to a psychologist to treat your particular case.**

 **Bibliography:**